MufuteeVC/RISC-V_Core_External_SRAM_IMem/README.md

-# 4-stage RISC-V Core
+# Design of 4-stage RISC-V Core using Makerchip and 1024x32 SRAM (4KB) using OpenRAM and SKY130 PDKs
   This repository contains information and codes of the 4-stage Pipelined RISC-V Core (and calculator) designed during the [RISC-V MYTH Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop).
 The core supports the RV32I Base Integer Instruction Set and it is developed in [TL-Verilog](http://tl-x.org/) using [Makerchip](https://makerchip.com/).

-# Design of 1024x32 SRAM (4KB) using OpenRAM and SKY130 PDKs
-  This aims at design of 1024x32 SRAM cell array (4KB) with a configuration of 1.8 V operating voltage and access time less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.
+  It also contains a design of 1024x32 SRAM cell array (4KB) with a configuration of 1.8 V operating voltage and access time less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.

 # Table of Contents
   - [Introduction To RISC-V ISA](#Introduction-to-risc-v-isa)